Who We Are

 Providing small grants to innovative nonprofit organizations led by social entrepreneurs and to teachers leading students in scientific research to expand STEM experiences and student research opportunities for young people.

-Please read below for more information about these two grants opportunities, offered to innovative organizations and science research teachers.
+These two grant opportunities are offered to innovative organizations and science research teachers.
 The Society awards grants of up to $5,000 for both the Action and the Research Grant programs.
-Applications are accepted on a rolling basis and funds will be distributed three times per year.
+Two application periods are offered each year, in spring and early fall.

 The Society is interested in supporting organizations that:

-The Society was proud to sponsor these incredible organizations in 2016:
+The Society is proud to support the following organizations in 2018:

 Grants may be put towards: